vosbek/jmeter-ai-bedrock/README.md

 4. **Region Issues**
    - Claude models and inference profiles are primarily available in us-east-1
    - Update `bedrock.region` property to match your model's region

+**Windows-Specific Troubleshooting**:

+5. **Plugin Not Working on Windows**
+   - Ensure you're using the updated `run.bat` script or set `JMETER_HOME` environment variable
+   - Check that JMeter is installed in a supported location
+   - Verify environment variables are set system-wide (not just in current session)

+6. **Credential Issues on Windows**
+   - Test your AWS configuration: `aws sts get-caller-identity`
+   - Check if credentials are in the correct location: `%USERPROFILE%\.aws\credentials`
+   - For environment variables, use `echo %AWS_ACCESS_KEY_ID%` to verify they're set

+7. **Network/Firewall Issues**
+   - If behind corporate firewall, configure AWS CLI proxy settings:
+     ```bash
+     aws configure set proxy.http_proxy http://proxy.company.com:80
+     aws configure set proxy.https_proxy https://proxy.company.com:443
+     ```
+   - Ensure Windows Firewall allows JMeter and Java to access the internet
+   - Check if antivirus software is blocking network connections

+8. **Path Issues**
+   - Use the updated `run.bat` script which handles various JMeter installation paths
+   - Set `JMETER_HOME` environment variable if JMeter is in a custom location
+   - Ensure paths with spaces are properly quoted

+9. **Java/JMeter Compatibility**
+   - Ensure you're using a compatible Java version (8+)
+   - Verify JMeter version compatibility (5.6+ recommended)
+   - Check JMeter logs for any plugin loading errors

 For more information, visit the [AWS Bedrock Documentation](https://docs.aws.amazon.com/bedrock/)